cuMF/cumf_sgd/README.md

 ## Run
 usage: ./singleGPU/cumf_sgd [options] train_file [model_file]

 options:

 -g <gpu_id>: specify the device id of the GPU(optional).

 -l <lambda>: l2 regularization parameter for both P and Q.

 -k <dimensions>: length of the factorization factor.
 Now cuMF_SGD only supports k = 128.

 -t <iterations>: number of iterations.

 -a <alpha>: initial learning rate.

 -b <beta>: learning rate scheduling parameter(see the paper for learning rate scheduling algorithm).

 -s <thread blocks>: number of thread blocks.

 -u :

 -v : first level partion parameters.
-We partition the input matrix into u*v blocks.
+We partition the input matrix into u \times v blocks.
 Default is 1*1.

 -x :

--y : For each partition, we further partion it into x*y blocks and overlap x*y blocks to minimize the memory transfer overhead.
+-y : For each partition, we further partion it into x*y blocks and overlap x \times y blocks to minimize the memory transfer overhead.
 Default is 1*1.

 We have a run script for Netflix data set:

     ./data/netflix/run.sh

 In this script, we set u, v, x, and y as 1 as the data set is enough to fit into one GPU.
-We recommend developers to set thread blocks size as NumberOfSMs*NumberOfBlocksPerSM.
-On TITAN X GPU, the number is 24*32=768.
+We recommend developers to set thread blocks size as NumberOfSMs \times NumberOfBlocksPerSM.
+On TITAN X GPU, the number is 24 \times 32=768.

 ## Test
-We adopt the same model file with [Libmf](https://github.com/cjlin1/libmf) but with different input file format.
+We use the same model file with [Libmf](https://github.com/cjlin1/libmf) but with different input file format.
+We adopt the test code of [Libmf](https://github.com/cjlin1/libmf) and modify it to adapt to our file format.
+You can run the following commands to run test for Netflix data set.

+    cd test

+    make

+    cd ..

+    ./data/netflix/test.sh

 ## Reference

-## Existing Issues

 Details can be found at: